MarlinFirmware/Marlin/config/README.md

 # Where have all the configurations gone?

-Marlin config files are now maintained in their own repository at:
+Marlin configurations for specific machines are now maintained in their own repository at:

 ## https://github.com/MarlinFirmware/Configurations